wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

          }

 #.
 We now need to delete the current pipeline.
-In Kibana, go to ``Dev Tools`` clicking on the Wrench icon.
+In Wazuh dashboard, go to ``Dev Tools`` clicking on the Wrench icon.
 Then execute the following:

     .. code-block:: none